August 28, 2025

 Draven the Kirin: A Magical Creature from Ancient Legends

-In Eclipse’s Secret, we learn something amazing about Draven: he is a Kirin.
-But what exactly is a Kirin, and why is that such a big deal?
+In Eclipse’s Secret, we learn Draven is a kirin.
+But what exactly is a kirin?
 Let’s step into the world of myths and legends to find out.

 What is a Kirin?

-The Kirin is often described as looking like several animals all in one.
+The kirin is often described as looking like several animals all in one.
 It might have the antlers of a deer, the scales of a dragon or fish, the tail of an ox, and the hooves of a horse.
 Sometimes artists show it surrounded by fire or glowing light.
-Even though it looks powerful, the Kirin is not a scary monster.
+Even though it looks powerful, the kirin is not a scary monster.
 It is known as a gentle, kind creature that brings good fortune.
-In The Unicorn Shore, Draven is a mix of a unicorn and a dragon.
+In The Unicorn Shore, Draven is a part unicorn and part dragon.

 When Does a Kirin Appear?

-Legends say a Kirin only shows up during very special times, such as when a wise ruler is born or when a great teacher arrives in the world.
-Because of this, people saw the Kirin as a sign of peace and goodness.
-If a Kirin appeared, it meant the land was being ruled with fairness and justice.
+Legends say a kirin only shows up during very special times, such as when a wise ruler is born or when a great teacher arrives in the world.
+Because of this, people saw the kirin as a sign of peace and goodness.
+If a kirin appeared, it meant the land was either or soon to be ruled with fairness and justice.

 What Makes the Kirin Special?

-The Kirin is known for its gentle nature.
+The kirin is known for its gentle nature.
 Stories say it will not even step on a blade of grass if it can help it, and it avoids harming any living thing.
-Even though it looks strong enough to fight, it chooses kindness instead.
+Even though it may look fierce and ready to fight, it chooses gentleness and peace instead.
 That is part of what makes it magical, it uses its power with care.

-The Kirin is also thought of as a protector.
+The kirin is also thought of as protectors.
 In some stories it guards people from danger.
-In others it serves as a sign that goodness will overcome cruelty.
-Instead of breathing fire like a dragon, the Kirin shines with light and peace.
+In others it serves as a sign that goodness will overcome evil.

 Fun History Fact